Azure for AWS Professionals

 Like AWS, Microsoft Azure is built around a core set of compute, storage, database, and networking services.
 In many cases, both platforms offer a basic equivalence between the products and services they offer.
 Both AWS and Azure allow you to build highly available solutions based on Windows or Linux hosts.
 So, if you're used to development using Linux and OSS technology, both platforms can do the job.

 While the capabilities of both platforms are similar, the resources that provide those capabilities are often organized differently.
 Exact one-to-one relationships between the services required to build a solution are not always clear.
-There are also cases where a particular service might be offered on one platform, but not the other.
+In other cases, a particular service might be offered on one platform, but not the other.
 See charts of comparable Azure and AWS services.

 Accounts and subscriptions